infinitystar78/photoapp/README.md

 ### CachedImageManager

 - is a modifed version provided by the sample code on the Apple Developer site, the main modificaiton is to return a CGImage for the saliency analysis.
-The prupose of this object ois request images foir a given PHAsset.
+The prupose of this object is to request images for a given PHAsset id.

 ## Models